core-wg/transport-indication/draft-amsuess-core-transport-indication.md

   with one transport from use with another transport unless explicitly cleared.
   \]

+When talking of proxy requests, this document only talks of the Proxy-Scheme option.
+Given that all URIs this is usable with can be expressed in decomposed CoAP URIs, the need for using the Proxy-URI option should never arise.

 ## Goals

+This document introduces provisions for the seamless use of different transport mechanisms for CoAP.
+Combined, these provide:

 * Enablement: Inform clients of the availability of other transports of servers.

-* No Aliasing: Any URI aliasing must be opt-in by the server; they *may* declare URIs as equivalent but are not forced by the mechanisms.
+* No Aliasing: Any URI aliasing must be opt-in by the server.
+Any defined mechanisms must allow applications to keep working on the canonical URIs given by the server.

 * Optimization: Do not incur per-request overhead from switching protocls.
 This may depend on the server's willingness to create aliased URIs.